 The components are connected at installation.

 2.02 Plasma Power Supply

-The power supply provides the necessary current for cutting operations, and monitors system performance.
-The power supply also cools and circulates the liquid coolant for the torch and leads.
+The power supply provides the necessary current for cutting operations.
+The power supply also monitors system performance, and cools and circulates the liquid coolant for the torch and leads.